akdombrowski/pingone-express_js-sample-app-guide/README.md

  * The path for the redirect_uri.
 When the user is redirected from PingOne, the
  * authorization code is extracted from the query parameters, then the token
  * request is constructed and submitted for access and id tokens.
- *
- * This path isn't meant to be manually navigated to.
-It serves as the location
- * for the user to be redirected to after interacting with PingOne, the
- * authorization server.
-If the user successfully authenticated/authorized with
- * PingOne, they'll be sent to here with an authorization code in the query
- * parameters which looks like (?code=<random-chars>).
-In this sample, the code
- * is left in the URL, so you can see what it looks like and how it's sent here,
- * but, in practice, you'll want to limit exposure to this value.
  */
 app.get(callbackPath, async (req, res) => {
   // Try to parse the authorization code from the query parameters of the url.